 A melee broke out in the Congressional Laundry Room when members of the House of Representatives came to blows over the meaning of “separating the coloreds from the whites”.

-According to a maintenance worker, who spoke off the record, a newly elected New York congresswoman confronted a member from Iowa after she overheard the remark.
+According to a maintenance worker, who spoke off the record, the fight was said to initially begin when Alexandria Ocasio-Cortez, a newly elected New York congresswoman confronted Iowa congressman Steve King after she overheard the remark.
 When the long-term Hawkeye, known for his history of racially insensitive comments, replied that his mother had told him “it was the only way to keep the whites, white,” they both ended up tumbling to the ground.

 Soon after that other elected officials in the room became involved in scuffles.
 Another witness, who would not give her name because she is a lobbyist romantically involved with members of both parties, saw groups of unlikely alliances form as members of far right and left wings banded together to bully those who they considered centralists.

 Said the source, ”It was like a middle school fight.
 A bunch of crying, hair pulling, slapping.
 Supposedly someone give the majority leader a wet willy.”